Confederate Memorial (Arlington National Cemetery): Initial efforts

 Mrs. Thompson tried again to win approval for a monument in 1906.
 This time she was successful, in large part because she worked closely with Representative John Sharp Williams (D-Mississippi), the influential House Minority Leader.
 On March 4, 1906, Secretary of War William Howard Taft gave the UDC permission to erect a memorial in the center of the Confederate section at Arlington.
 Taft's letter, however, reserved to the War Department the right to approve the monument's design and inscriptions.
 (Note: There is nothing in the record to indicate that the UDC submitted the draft or final design of the memorial or its inscriptions to the War Department for review or approval.)
-On March 13, 1906, Mrs. Lizzie George Henderson, President-General of the UDC, accepted Taft's terms.
+On March 13, 1906, Lizzie George Henderson, President-General of the UDC, accepted Taft's terms.

 Taft's letter was made public by Rep. Williams at Confederate Memorial Day ceremonies at Arlington National Cemetery on June 4, 1906.
 Williams called for a monument to be built, and suggested an inscription (which was not used).
 He then donated the first $50 toward the memorial's construction.